-When your financial aid award is ready, you will receive a financial aid award notification to your Hawkeye email.
+When your financial aid award is ready, you will receive a financial aid offer notification to your Hawkeye email.

-Your financial aid award will notify you of your eligibility for funds available from the state and federal government and Hawkeye based on your FAFSA, as well as funds you have received from other sources—such as scholarships, military and veterans benefits, and sponsorships.
-However, your financial aid award is not a commitment of funds or a binding contract and is subject to change.
+Your financial aid offer will notify you of your eligibility for funds available from the state and federal government and Hawkeye based on your FAFSA, as well as funds you have received from other sources — such as scholarships, military and veterans benefits, and sponsorships.
+However, your financial aid offer is not a commitment of funds or a binding contract and is subject to change.

-To view your financial aid award, login to My Hawkeye > Self-Service Menu > WebAdvisor for Students > Financial Aid > Financial Aid Award Letter.
+To view your financial aid offer, login to My Hawkeye > Self-Service Menu > WebAdvisor for Students > Financial Aid Services > Select the appropriate Award Year > Review and accept your Financial Aid Award Package.

-Why can't I see my award in My Hawkeye?
+Why can't I see my offer in My Hawkeye?

 If you do not have an award showing, we may need you to send additional information.
-Check My Hawkeye > Self-Service Menu > WebAdvisor for Students > Communication > My Documents.
-If you do not have any documents showing, continue to watch your Hawkeye email for your award notification.
+Check My Hawkeye > Self-Service Menu > WebAdvisor for Students > Financial Aid Services > Select the appropriate Award Year > Review and accept your Financial Aid Award Package.
+If you do not have any documents showing, continue to watch your Hawkeye email for your offer notification.